How to beat your competitors

 You can be the best by providing a subset of features that some people would love:

-• Southwest Airlines and Ryanair chose a single dimension in which to excel: low headline prices.
-They lowered headline prices by cutting costs and turning many features into optional upsells, capturing the (large) segment of the market that made its decision based primarily on headline price.
+• Southwest Airlines chose a single dimension in which to excel: low headline prices.
+They lowered headline prices by cutting costs and turning many features into optional upsells, capturing the (large) market segment that made its decision based primarily on headline price.

-Often, you can niche by targeting a particular group of customers.
+Often, you can niche by targeting a specific group of customers.
 For example,

 Niching usually wins